adsr/mle/README.md

 the rc file are any number of cli options separated by newlines.
 (Run `mle -h` to view all cli options.)
 Lines that begin with a semi-colon are comments.

-Alternatively, if `~/.mlerc` executable, mle executes it and interprets the resulting stdout as described above.
+Alternatively, if `~/.mlerc` is executable, mle executes it and interprets the resulting stdout as described above.

 For example, my rc file is an executable php script, and includes the following